ReviewMyContract.aiReview My Contract

 What to Do

-Never rely on a courts "most significant relationship" determination to protect your interests.
+Never rely on a court's 'most significant relationship' determination to protect your interests.
 Include an explicit governing law clause in every commercial contract.
-If you receive a contract without one, add it before signing: "This Agreement shall be governed by and construed in accordance with the laws of [State], without regard to its conflict of laws principles."
+If you receive a contract without one, add it before signing: 'This Agreement shall be governed by and construed in accordance with the laws of [State], without regard to its conflict of laws principles.'
 Choose your home state unless there's a compelling reason not to.
 If the other party insists on their home state, evaluate whether that state's law meaningfully disadvantages you on the issues that matter to your deal.

 04High Importance